gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 - support IPv4/IPv6 dual-stack networking
 - support IPv6 single-stack networking on cloud infrastructure
 - support changing the networking setup of shoots from IPv4 to IPv6 single-stack or vice-versa
-- propose changes to `NetworkConfig` APIs of networking extensions or their implementation
+- propose changes API types defined outside of gardener/gardener and their implementations, e.g., the `NetworkConfig` APIs (`providerConfig`) of networking extensions
 - support the legacy VPN tunnel (`ReversedVPN` feature gate is disabled)

 ## Proposal